ConnectivityFoundry/AwaLWM2M/README.md

 Awa LWM2M is a development suite that provides a number of components and tools which can be combined in various ways depending on requirement.
 For example:

-* When running on a larger Linux based device, Awa LWM2M can be deployed as a series of daemons that interact with your application via the libawa library and associated API.
+* When running on a larger Linux based device, Awa LWM2M can be deployed as a series of daemons that interact with your application via the Awa API.
-* For more constrained devices, your application code can be built against the constrained device centric API and compiled along with the Awa LWM2M client code into a binary to be deployed on your device.
+* For more constrained devices, your application code can be built against the Awa static API and compiled along with the Awa LWM2M client code into a binary to be deployed on your device.

 *Regardless of the method, adding LWM2M support for your device is simply a matter of incorporating any objects you need into your own M2M application.*